marhano/awesome_cordova_plugins_faceme/DEVELOPERS.md

 ## 🧪 Testing with an Ionic Project

-To test your wrapper with an Ionic project, import the plugin to `app.module.ts`:
+To test your wrapper with an Ionic project, first install awesome cordova core `npm install @awesome-cordova-plugins/core`, import the plugin to `app.module.ts`:

 ```typescript
 import { PluginName } from '@awesome-cordova-plugins/plugin-name/ngx';